aiarnob23/Blood-Donation-Platform/readme.md

 # 🩸 Life Saver Connect

-**Life Saver Connect** is a full-featured blood donation platform built with the MERN stack and Next.js.
+**Life Drop** is a full-featured blood donation platform built with the MERN stack and Next.js.
 It provides a seamless experience for donors, recipients, and admins through smart matching, real-time communication, and efficient blood donation management.

 ## 🚀 Features